 Do note: while this event starts on Saturday, it proceeds into Independence Day—so if you can make it to the festivities, don’t miss them.

 While you’re up for the weekend, take advantage of other Tahoe activities in the region.
-In Tahoe City, stop for a free lakeside concert at Commons Beach, hang out poolside at one of the resorts, or simply grab a Tahoe bite.
+In Tahoe City, hang out poolside at one of the resorts, or simply grab a Tahoe bite.

 While Independence Day comes and goes on July 4, the fun in Tahoe won’t stop there.
 The following weekend, be sure to stop by Northstar California for a weekend of delicious brews, beautiful bluegrass tunes and sweeping mountain views at the Beerfest & Bluegrass Festival.